 Basic techniques of computer graphics, such as point and line plotting, clipping and windowing using the OpenGL platform.
 Use of graphics hardware; construction of graphics packages.
 Basic animation techniques.

-P: Comp Sci 240 and 371 with at least a C grade.
+P: Comp Sci 240 with at least a C grade and Comp Sci 316 with at least a C grade Fall Odd.